akyriako/otc-docs/doc/source/caf/ready/high-availability.rst

 Solution description and key points of the design:

--  Layered service deployment: web access layer, service layer, data layer, and management zone
+-  **Layered service deployment**: web access layer, service layer, data layer, and management zone
--  Service HA: No single-node deployment, HA deployment (in cluster or active/standby mode)
+-  **Service HA**: No single-node deployment, HA deployment (in cluster or active/standby mode)
--  Cloud service HA: The selected Huawei Cloud services are deployed in the HA mode.
+-  **Cloud service HA**: The selected Open Telekom Cloud services are deployed in the HA mode.

 From the perspective of service continuity and data availability, this